General Information Concerning Freemasonry

 In 1717, four Lodges in London met together and decided to form a Grand Lodge, possibly for no other reason than to strengthen and preserve them.
 In 1723, they adopted a Constitution.
-Their success led to establishment of still other Grand Lodges.
-In 1725, some of the Lodges in Ireland formed a Grand Lodge and a similar body was instituted in Scotland in 1736.
-Moreover, the Grand Lodge in England did not remain without rivals and at one time in the eighteenth century three Grand Lodges existed in England in addition to the one organized in 1717.
+Their success led to the establishment of still other Grand Lodges.
+In 1725, some of the Lodges in Ireland formed a Grand Lodge, and a similar body was instituted in Scotland in 1736.
+Moreover, the Grand Lodge in England did not remain without rivals, and at one time in the eighteenth century, three Grand Lodges existed in England in addition to the one organized in 1717.
 Two of these died out without influencing the history of Masonry in general, but the third had a great part in the spread and popularizing of Masonry throughout the world.
-It called itself the “Ancient” Grand Lodge.
+It called itself the "Ancient" Grand Lodge.
 The two surviving Grand Lodges were long and vigorous rivals, but they finally united in 1813 into the present United Grand Lodge of England.
-Thus, from one of these two Grand Bodies in England, or from those of Ireland or Scotland, all other Grand Lodges in the world today are descended.
+Thus, from one of these two Grand Bodies in England or from those of Ireland or Scotland, all other Grand Lodges in the world today are descended.

 Masonry was established in France sometime between 1718 and 1725.
 The first Lodge in Spain was established in 1728.
-A Lodge was established in Calcutta in 1728, Prague in 1729, and in Naples in 1731.
+A Lodge was established in Calcutta in 1728, Prague in 1729, and Naples in 1731.
 Masonry was established in Poland in 1734 and Sweden in 1735.

 The growth of Freemasonry and its ideals and beliefs were not without opposition.
 Masons are taught that all men are created equal and meet upon the level.
 Individual freedom of thought and action, as well as morality and ethics, are the concepts and ideals upon which Masonry is founded.
-The teachings are a condemnation of autocratic governments which, in turn, condemn Freemasonry.
+The teachings are a condemnation of autocratic governments, which, in turn, condemn Freemasonry.

 Masonic History in the United States and Vermont

-In the struggle for independence, many well known patriots such as Paul Revere, Benjamin Franklin, John Hancock, the Marquis de Lafayette and Baron Von Steuben were members of the Craft.
+In the struggle for independence, many well-known patriots, such as Paul Revere, Benjamin Franklin, John Hancock, the Marquis de Lafayette, and Baron Von Steuben, were members of the Craft.
 No doubt Freemasonry was responsible for and shared much of their thinking and opinions.
-Much has been written about the participation of the Fraternity in the Revolution and founding of America and it is an episode of which Masons are proud.
-Ever since that period, Freemasonry has grown and flourished, following closely the growth and expansion of the United States.
+Much has been written about the participation of the Fraternity in the Revolution and founding of America, and it is an episode of which Masons are proud.
+Ever since that period, Freemasonry has grown and flourished, closely following the growth and expansion of the United States.

 Titles of Grand Lodges in the United States vary in the same manner as in other parts of the world.
-Some Grand Lodges are called A.F. & A.M., meaning Ancient Free and Accepted Masons as used in Colorado and 23 other states, or F. & A.M., Free and Accepted Masons, as used in Vermont and jurisdictions of the remaining 25 states.
+Some Grand Lodges are called A.F. & A.M., meaning Ancient Free and Accepted Masons, as used in Colorado and 23 other states, or F. & A.M., Free and Accepted Masons, as used in Vermont and jurisdictions of the remaining 25 states.

 What Masonry Is Not